 |As you download a MIDI file from the Internet, click the Transcription Options button in the File Save As dialog box.|

 |Before you record from your MIDI keyboard, choose the Transcription Options command in the Setup menu.|

 |When you use the Split Hands command, click the Transcription Options button in the Split Hands dialog box.|

 |When you use the Merge Staves command, click the Transcription Options button in the Merge Staves dialog box.|

-Also, after you have imported a MIDI file, or recorded a performance at your music keyboard, you can request Musician to transcribe the performance using a different set of transcription options, by using the Re-Transcribe command.
+Also, after you have opened a MIDI file, or recorded a performance at your music keyboard, you can re-transcribe the performance using a different set of transcription options, by using the Re-Transcribe command.